NoroffFEU/agency.noroff.dev/documentation/FE-User/useful-information.md

 Our instructor highlighted that we're being evaluated on `communication` and that's really what also stands out to me having completed to module.
 I wouldn't have expected just how secondary writing `code` for the project is to actually communicating about the project really is.

+I hope you enjoy yourselves just as much as I did, if there's any questions, don't hesiate to ask and best of luck to you.

 ## Links

 #### Docs